Students Leading Students

 - As a student are you being taught and equipped in sharing your faith?
 Feeding yourself from the Word?

-- Are student leaders emerging in your movement who are owning their faith and developing vision for reaching their world?
+- As a youth leader, are student leaders emerging in your movement who are owning their faith and developing vision for reaching their world?

 - To what extent are you seeing life change taking place personally and among students in your youth group; at your school?